DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 You can find the pdf of the lesson by Andrea from [this link](http://DavideMorgante.github.io/files/Lezione1.pdf).
 Next lecture we are going to do similar exercises for the students that couldn't follow this lesson due to the laboratory course.

+You can find the pdf of the lesson by Me at [this link](http://DavideMorgante.github.io/files/Lezione1_3.pdf).
+The exercise of the differential equation can be found [here](http://DavideMorgante.github.io/files/Lezione1_2.pdf).